 The cost of living in NYC, LA and Chicago are significantly higher than living in Houston.
-The primary reason the cost of living in Houston is lower is that the cost of accommodation in the city is so affordable.
-Obviously, there are options that are both lower and higher than this – depending on the level of luxury and the size of the space an expat will be renting.
-Additionally, petrol is cheap in this Texan energy capital, and food is also priced lower than the national average.
+The primary reason the cost of living in Houston is lower is that accommodation prices in the city are affordable.
+Obviously, some options will be cheaper or pricier than others depending on the level of luxury and the size of the space one will be renting, but the price of accommodation is generally below the national average.

 What are the best neighbourhoods to live in?

 A difficult question that begs a difficult answer.
-Different neighbourhoods are “best” for different people, depending on priorities, the desired proximity to certain places and budget.
+Different neighbourhoods are 'best' for different people, depending on priorities, the desired proximity to certain places and budget.

 For the young, single professional, it might be best to live somewhere in central Houston.
 Expat families may be more suited to living just outside central Houston in one of the many areas known for high levels of safety and exemplary schools.